RadicallyOpen/RadicallyOpen/about.markdown

 Although 'self-control' is thought desirable---and uncontrolled behaviour is often censured---self-control is an underlying factor in many treatment-resistant conditions.
 Excessive self-control is associated with social isolation, poor interpersonal functioning, and can result in severe and difficult-to-treat mental health problems, such as anorexia nervosa, chronic depression, and obsessive-compulsive personality disorder (e.g., Lynch & Cheavens, 2008; Riso et al., 2003; Zucker et al., 2007).

-#### A significant adaptation of standard DBT
+#### A new treatment

-Standard DBT was developed for patients with Borderline Personality Disorder (Linehan, 1993) and is highly effective for these under-controlled patients.
-Nonetheless, DBT is a treatment for patients who lack inhibitory control; as a consequence, RO DBT makes substantial adaptations to meet the needs of patients who exhibit emotional over-control.
+RO DBT has roots in Dialectical Behaviour Therapy, which was developed for patients with Borderline Personality Disorder (Linehan, 1993) and standard DBT is highly effective for these *under-controlled* patients.
+Nonetheless, standard DBT is a treatment for patients who *lack* inhibitory control---a fundamentally different approach is needed for patients who suffer from an excess of emotional over-control.

 > Some patients lack emotional control and need interventions designed to enhance constraint or inhibitory control; others require interventions designed to relax rigid or inflexible inhibitory control.